Hawaii Islanders: History

 During its final season in 1987, the Islanders finished last in their division and last overall in attendance (116,000 fans) in the PCL.
 By this time, the team's financial problems were becoming more acute, in part due to what the Honolulu Star-Bulletin called the worst lease in the PCL.
 Prior to the 1988 season, citing years of dwindling attendance, the team moved to Colorado Springs and became the Sky Sox.

-When announcing the Islanders' move in August 1987, owner David Elmore announced that he would move a Short-Season A Northwest League club, reported to be the Salem Angels to Honolulu for the 1988 season.
+When announcing the Islanders' move in August 1987, owner David Elmore of Elmore Sports Group announced that he would move a Short-Season A Northwest League club, reported to be the Salem Angels to Honolulu for the 1988 season.
 This did not come to fruition, though, and Hawaii has been without minor league baseball ever since.

 Aftermath and influence

 Five years after the Islanders left Hawaii, the minor league Hawaii Winter Baseball was founded in 1993 and played their games from October to December.
 The league was affiliated with the Major Leagues and continued play until 1997, and from 2006 until it folded a second time in 2008.